Naspo88/addressbook/README.md

 ## Install dependencies

-Execute 'npm install' to install all dependencies, then execute 'gulp build' to process the files and you can start to use the application.
+Execute 'npm install' to install all dependencies and you can start to use the application.

 # Used Tech